Road to Offer

 6. Case Book Reading (Done Correctly)

-The right approach: Cover the solution.
+Cover the solution.
 Work through the case yourself in writing — structure, key data requests, math, synthesis.
 Then uncover the solution and compare.
-The comparison is where the learning happens.
 Where did your structure miss a bucket?
 Where did your math approach diverge?
-Where did you reach a different synthesis?
+This active production is dramatically more effective than passive reading.

 7. Real-World Business Analysis